 Let it.
 Burst forth, that is.
 Let the song that God has created in your heart with his new grace, his old mercy, his timeless love burst forth.
-Hum Christmas carols on the sidewalks; sing Noel in the shower; tap your toes to the songs on the radio, on TV, in the malls.
-Let the joy at new life from God burst forth in this Christmas season with songs in your heart proclaiming God acting, God with us and among us in a new way, signaled by the birth of the baby named Jesus, the son of Mary, the Son of God, our saviour, God with us, Immanuel, the Christ, our Lord Jesus.
+Christmas is the perfect opportunity to do just that.
+Although there seems to be a new escalation of political correctness, because I don't hear many Christmas carols on the radio these days (I can't even find the fire log channel on the cable TV!), and I haven't been in the malls to hear whether carols are being played there, you still can sing along with the carols on channel 68 because the BC Legislature isn't sitting, and there are other specials on TV.
+You can even hum Christmas carols on the sidewalks, on buses, and people not only won't think you're crazy, they'll recognize the joy in you that's causing the songs to burst out.
+Songs in your heart that proclaim God acting, God with us and among us in a new way, signaled by the birth of the baby named Jesus, the son of Mary, the Son of God, our saviour, God with us, Immanuel, the Christ, our Lord Jesus.